grenadieren/os-dev/README.md

-# oss-dev
+# os-dev
-a wild attempt to build an os from scratch -- because why not?
+Building an OS from scratch: an experimental journey into the unknown.